jkirk/jkirk.github.io/content/posts/20231007-debian-post-installation-journal.md

 ipv4.dns:                               10.10.1.1
 ```

-TODO: This could leak the VPN domain name to the external DNS server and or external queries to the VPN DNS server.
+This works as well but leaks the VPN domain name to the external DNS server and or external queries to the VPN DNS server.

+I reverted this setting with: `nmcli c modify wg-home-all ipv4.dns ""`.

-Tried to import the OpenVPN setting:
+I also tried to import the OpenVPN setting, but got an error message:

 ```sh
 ❯ nmcli connection import type openvpn file tmp/openvpn/myopenvpn.conf